-The famous tower in Seoul and the one I’ve always seen from K-dramas and K-pop music videos.
+The famous tower in Seoul and the one I’ve always seen in K-dramas and K-pop music videos.
 It stood at the top of Namsam Mountain and it offers a panoramic view of Seoul.
 We paid 33,000 won for 2 tickets plus 1 popcorn and 2 beers.
-We chilled at the top, enjoyed the view and drank our beers.
-It is also the place of the famous couple locks.
+We chilled at the top, enjoyed the view, and drank our beers.
+It is also the place of the famous couple’s locks.

-For our last day, we visited Nami Island in Gangwon-do.
-It is a half-moon shaped Island which resulted from the construction of Cheongpyeong Dam.
+On our last day, we visited Nami Island in Gangwon-do.
+It is a half-moon-shaped Island that resulted from the construction of Cheongpyeong Dam.
 This is the place where known Korean Dramas were shot, like Winter Sonata.
 We traveled for more than an hour to get here by train and by bus.
 The tickets represent as Visas, that we as a visitor of different nations will be a citizen of the Republic of Naminara.
 Nami Island is a nature park, where families, friends, and tourists will be relaxed and be one with nature.
 The place is very picturesque because of the different colors of the leaves.
 This is my first time experiencing Autumn and it was unforgettable.

 Myeondong is one of the shopping districts in Seoul.
-From clothes, foods to beauty products.
+From clothes, and foods to beauty products.
 I’m not into shopping, but what I enjoyed most were the different street foods present there.
 Street foods like crepes, Gyerang Bbang and Donkas.
-I was surprised of the abundance of stores of Tonymoly, Innisfree, The Face Shop and many more.
+I was surprised by the abundance of stores of Tonymoly, Innisfree, The Face Shop, and many more.
 There’s one at every corner.
 XD